xianlinbox/daily_practise/aws-solution-architect/vpc.md

 If 2 VPC has same CIDR, the longest prefix match will use to decide which VPC traffic go to.
 No Transtive Peering/No Edge Routing (Peering can't make your private subsets use another VPC NAT Gateway)

+# VPC sharing

+Sharing VPCs is useful when network isolation between teams does not need to be strictly managed by the VPC owner, but the account level users and permissions must be.
+With Shared VPC, multiple AWS accounts create their application resources (such as Amazon EC2 instances) in shared, centrally managed Amazon VPCs.
+In this model, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants).
+After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
+Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.
+Security between resources in shared VPCs is managed using security groups, network access control lists (NACLs), or through a firewall between the subnets.

 # Transit Gateway

 AS the name, it's a transitive gateway. any VPC connect to this Gateway, can talk with each other